Sofia Barton Pop-up Shop

 Visitors to the space will encounter a visual journey exploring:

-The Activists: The fierce spirit of Suffragette Kathleen Brown, the political fire of Ellen Wilkinson (leader of the Jarrow Crusade), and the pioneering anti-racism work of Dr. Hari Shukla.
+- The Activists: Witness the fierce spirit of Suffragette Kathleen Brown, the socialist fire of Ellen Wilkinson (leader of the Jarrow Crusade), and the foundational anti-racism work of Dr. Hari Shukla.

-The Community Builders: The legacy of Koon Kiu and Peter Cheng, who founded Newcastle’s Chinatown, and the historic visit of abolitionist Frederick Douglass.
+- The Community Builders: Honouring the legacy of Koon Kiu and Peter Cheng, founders of Newcastle’s Chinatown and the historic visit of abolitionist Frederick Douglass, whose presence solidified the region's long standing ties to global liberation movements.

 Limited Edition Prints & Social Impact

-Each of these 12 trailblazers from the mural will be celebrated as a new print.
-As part of the takeover, Baltic Shop 2 will stock an exclusive range of these signed, limited edition prints by Sofia Barton.
-These pieces allow visitors to bring a piece of North East history into their homes while supporting the local creative economy.
+The narrative of the mural continues through a series of 12 exclusive prints.
+As part of this takeover, Baltic Shop 2 will stock a range of signed, limited edition pieces by Sofia Barton.
+These works offer a way to bring a piece of North East history into your home while directly supporting the local creative economy and the preservation of diverse narratives.

 A Space for Community